-Fitness trainers and dietitians agree that the key to losing weight isn't just about exercising hard to burn calories.
-Registered dietitian Leslie Langevin, MS, RD, CD, of Whole Health Nutrition, said that a big chunk of weight-loss success has to do with your diet.
-David Chesworth, an ACSM-certified personal trainer and wellness coach at Hilton Head Health, agrees and told POPSUGAR that the right nutrition plan is key.
+Fitness trainers and dietitians agree that losing weight isn't just about exercising hard to burn calories.
+Registered dietitian Leslie Langevin, MS, RD, CD, of Whole Health Nutrition, said a big chunk of weight-loss success has to do with your diet.
+David Chesworth, an ACSM-certified personal trainer and wellness coach at Hilton Head Health, agreed and told POPSUGAR that the right nutrition plan is key.
 The fact is, both nutrition and exercise will help you find weight-loss success; if you're doing one without the other, you'll have a much harder time.

 HIIT, or high-intensity interval training, is a type of workout structured in short intervals, with moves that you perform at almost your max effort.
-Those high-intensity intervals are followed by longer, slower recovery periods or rest.
+Those high-intensity intervals are followed by longer recovery periods or rest.
 The secret to HIIT is in how hard you work during your intense intervals.
 Your goal is to work out at 90 percent of your max, which trains your body to work in anaerobic mode, which helps you become more efficient at producing and using energy.
 The result?
 Your body's fat-burning potential increases, and the pounds melt away.
 Boom!

-So HIIT is where it's at when it comes to getting lean, but how often do you need to do it to see results?
+So HIIT is where it's at when it comes to losing weight, but how often do you need to do it to see results?
 ACE-certified fitness trainer John Kersbergen said, "The most efficient way to get results is to do some form of high-intensity interval training (HIIT) for a total-body workout and to focus on strength training certain body parts (upper body, lower body, core) on different days of the week."
 And no need to suffer for hours at the gym.
-John said, "The whole workout including warmup doesn't need to be more than 45 minutes to be effective."
-And three to four times a week is enough.
-That's totally doable, right?
+Kersbergen said, "The whole workout including warmup doesn't need to be more than 45 minutes to be effective."
+And two to three times a week is a good place to start.